The Museum of Red

 Red’s philosophy blossomed from the archetypical Stoic into an idiosyncratic array of dispositions which he learned to manifest through creative expression.
 When Red moved to Washington, D.C., he intermingled with some of the greatest minds in the Black community and shared his philosophy through words, photos, paintings, and videos.
 He also learned about the Black and African histories, systematic suggestions of ideas of black inferiority globally, and sociopolitical and economic constraints that are designed to dissuade Black people’s mobility.

 Now that Red has returned home to Newark, New Jersey, he continues to express his philosophy through whatever medium is readily available.
-It is through his art exhibitions such as “Transcendence”(2015), “Baecation” (2016), “Interlude” (2016), "Everything is Everything" (2016). and "Unabashed Emission" (2017) that he encourages, inspires, and uplifts the community to tenaciously pursue and accomplish their dreams.
+It is through his art exhibitions such as “Transcendence”(2015), “Baecation” (2016), “Interlude” (2016), "Everything is Everything" (2016), "Unabashed Emission" (2017), and "A People to Heal" (2019), that he encourages, inspires, and uplifts the community to tenaciously pursue and accomplish their dreams.
 His art supports the maintenance of positive self-regard, self-love, and connecting with others in shared feelings in order to transform those feelings into positive action.